Bernardo Arriaza: Career

-Community involvement and outreach.
+Community involvement

 Arriaza's involvement with the community began in 2005 with the project explore program: "Understand the desert so that we are players in the development of our region", an activity held in conjunction with Arica high schools.
 A year before, in 2004, he was involved in the creation of the website www.momiaschinchorro.com, subsequently transformed to chinchorro.cl (currently in redesign).
 In 2008, he was part of the publishing of the cartoon"Arqueonautas: The Chinchorro Vol. 1".
 Financed by GORE of Arica (distributed to schools), also in 2008 he participated as main scientific advisor in the documentary "Chinchorro: 3,000 years before King Tut" by Herman Mondaca Raitieri Danús and Andrés Vargas.
 In 2009, he won the FONDART grant on teaching materials on Chinchorro which was delivered to schools in the region of Arica and Parinacota.